react-auth-kit/react-auth-kit/docs/reference/react-auth-kit/hooks/index.md

 - [useAuthHeader](./useAuthHeader.md) - Get the auth header into the react component
 - [useAuthUser](./useAuthUser.md) - Get the data of the user into the react component
 - [useIsAuthenticated](./useIsAuthenticated.md) - Check the authentication status inside the react component
-- [useSignIn](./useSignIn.md) - Use this hook to sign in or log in your user into your application
+- [useSignIn](./useSignIn.md) - Use this hook to signin or login your user into your application
 - [useSignOut](./useSignOut.md) - Use this hook to sign out or log out your user from the application

 ---